steam0/pact-guide/README.md

 API versioning is a utopian dream.
 Not because it is impossible to implement, but because it ultimately will result in more code to maintain which again inhibits development speed.
 Having multiple versions of an API makes the codebase unneccesarily large and makes it more likely to contain errors.
 In some cases it is unavoidable to have API versioning and there is absolutely a reason to consider implementing this into applications providing APIs, but be careful of how many versions of your API you keep providing.

 Even though API versioning makes it possible to support consumers depending on older versions of an API, it does not provide the desired confidence while maintaining the API.
 While correcting a mistake in an older API version the change might break the consumers of that API version.
 This is where using CDC will make developers more confident when making changes to the code.

-- CDC can decrease number of api versions by telling you when you break something

 # Pact Demo Installation and Testing Guide